Cellular Dynamics in Cancer

 Team & Partner

-More than 30 principal investigators from Heidelberg, Mannheim, Berlin, Munich, Frankfurt and partner institutes collaborate within CRC 1709.
+More than 30 principal investigators from Heidelberg, Mannheim, Berlin, Munich, Frankfurt, and Langen collaborate within CRC1709.
 Our consortium combines basic science and clinical expertise with cutting-edge technologies to accelerate the translation of plasticity research into therapeutic innovation.

 News